-Assignment: Finish the painting and bring diverse painting grounds. - March 18 Introduction to "Canvas Cascade" a specific method of layering, composing and using different medias to create a series of paintings within a chosen topic.
-Viewing: Louisiana Channel video on Ida Ekblad.
+October 28 Introduction to "Canvas Cascade" a specific method of layering, composing and using different medias to create a series of paintings within a chosen topic.
+Viewing: Video on Ida Ekblad.

-Assignment: Continue working on the "Canvas Cascade" series. - March 25 Ongoing work on the "Canvas Cascade" series.
-Viewing: Art21 video on Ellen Gallagher.
-Assignment: Finish the "Canvas Cascade" series. - April 1 Group critique on "Canvas Cascade".
-Discussion and exchange of ideas on completed works.
+Assignment: Continue working on the "Canvas Cascade" series.

+November 4 Ongoing work on the "Canvas Cascade" series.
+Viewing: Video on

-Assignment: Prepare ideas and concepts for the Final Project.
+Ellen Gallagher and Arturo Herera.

+Assignment: Finish the series and think about final project.

+November 11 Finish "Canvas Cascade" and present final project idea to the class.

+Assignment: working on final project.

-April 8 Overview of possibilities for Final Projects.
+November 18 Overview of possibilities for Final Projects.
 Individual meetings to discuss projects proposals and ideas.
 Begin working on Final Projects.
-Assignment: Continue Final Projects.